GET ACTIVE

 The participation in the project is completely voluntary – so you can decide at any time whether you want to take part or not.
 If you no longer wish to participate (even in the middle of the project), you can let a person from the research team or a teacher know, or you can send an email to tolerance@uos.de.
 You do not have to justify why you are terminating participation.

-You can only participate in the project if…
+You can take part in the project if

 In the process of storing, anonymizing, and using your data, we comply with the provisions of the GDPR (General Data Protection Regulation) and the German Research Foundation (DFG).
 For this reason, we store the data for a period of at least ten years after the completion of a project.
 Your answers to the surveys will be kept anonymous after the project ended.
 This means you won’t be able to track back who answered what after the project ended.
 We do this by replacing names in the lists of names with substitute names (letters and numbers) and deleting those substitute names at the end.
 Since this is a research project, the anonymous (secret) data will be published in scientific journals.
 In addition, the anonymized data should also be made accessible in a secure data archive on the internet.
 Other researchers can then review our study or use the data to investigate their own questions.
 The purpose of this procedure is to ensure the quality of the research.